threefoldtech/tfchain/substrate-node/doc/npos.md

 The npos_reward account account also gets the transaction fees spent in tfchain.

-### Slashing

-When slashing occurs (penalty for bad validators), the penalty goes to a foundation account.

 ## pos reward account

 The pos reward account is `5CNposRewardAccount11111111111111111111111111FSU`, 5C being the network indicator  and the last 2 bytes are the checksum.